-Johnnie Armstrong of Gilnockie was perhaps the most famous of all the Border reivers; dreaded on the English side of the Border, dearly loved and respected by his people.
-It is said he could put 2,000 men in the saddle and he enjoyed leading them.
-In 1530, 17 year old King James V visited the Borders both for some hunting and in an attempt to pacify the Borders and stamp out the reiving.
+Johnnie Armstrong of Gilnockie was perhaps the most famous of all the Border reivers; feared in England, dearly loved and respected by his people.
+It is said he could put 2,000 men in the saddle and he enjoyed leading them over the border.
+In 1530, 17 year-old King James V visited the Borders both for some hunting and in an attempt to stamp out the reiving.
 Johnnie was summoned to meet his king at Caerlenrig.
 Mistaking the king's intention, Johnnie arrived with 36 followers, all wearing their very best attire.
 We don't know what passed between the young king and the flamboyant Armstrong freebooter, but James ordered that Johnnie and all his men should be hung as traitors on the trees nearby.
 There was no trial.
-Johnnie is reputed to have said, 'I am but a fool to seek grace in a graceless face'.
-The ballad of Johnnie Armstrong, handed down the generations, amplifies the tale of this most celebrated of reivers, unjustifiably killed by his own king.
+Johnnie is reputed to have said, "I am but a fool to seek grace in a graceless face".
+The ballad of Johnnie Armstrong, handed down over the generations, amplifies the tale of this most celebrated of reivers, unjustifiably killed by his own king.

 Sir William de Soulis (d.
 1320)